Exam Board: AQA

 What will I be studying?

-All students practice the important skills of English Language which include opportunities for: directed writing, analysis of writers’ language choices, summary skills, descriptive and discursive writing.
+All students practise the important skills of English Language which include opportunities for: directed writing, analysis of writers’ language choices, summary skills, descriptive and discursive writing.
 AQA’s integrated course allows students to access a wide range of texts studied covering 19th, 20th and 21st century writers.
 Fiction and non-fiction are probed and students are coached to develop the key skills of analysis; in order that they feel confident exploring language impact.
 They learn to appreciate literary devices employed and identify their respective impact.
 Writers are encouraged to practise coherence, clarity and accuracy.

 The course culminates in two equally balanced papers, relating reading sources to the topic and theme of writing tasks.

 A range of writing is analysed to study how writers communicate their ideas about the world and how readers may respond to them.
 The syllabus develops a critical understanding of the ways in which literary texts are a reflection of, and an exploration of, the human condition.
 The way context shaped writing is explored through a wide range of genres and texts from 17th, 19th, 20th and 21st century texts.
 The appreciation of employment of writers’ structural choices is encouraged and their effect probed.
 The course culminates in two external exams.

 How will I be assessed?